 The tuition for courses is $3,000 for current HWS students, including graduating seniors, and non-matriculated students.
-All 2021 J-Term courses will be offered remotely and students will not be in residence on campus.
+Most 2022 J-Term courses will be offered remotely.

 HWS matriculated students can register through their HWS PeopleSoft account.
-Non-matriculated students should fill out a non-matriculated student application form and send it to to Associate Dean for Curricular Initiatives and Development David J. Galloway at email@example.com.
+Non-matriculated students should fill out a non-matriculated student application form and send it to Jamie MaKinster at MaKinster@hws.edu.

 This course teaches the basic accounting, statistical, and Excel skills necessary for success in the Entrepreneurial minor.
 All of the examples will be done using Excel.
 The accounting techniques covered will include: accounting terminology; the accounting equation; how to prepare and analyze financial statements ( the balance sheet, income statement, and statement of cash flows): operational costing considerations; cost behavior and cost-volume-profit analysis; differential analysis and product pricing; and budgeting.
 The statistical concepts which will be covered include: data collection; basic measures of summarizing data; presenting data in tables and charts; hypothesis formulation and testing; sampling techniques; normal distributions; and simple regressions techniques.

-ENV 216 Birds in Our Landscape, Mark Deutschlander
+ENV 216 Birds in Our Landscape, Mark Deutchlander

 Birds are an apparent and familiar part of our environments, whether hiking in a national forest or spending time in our own backyards.
 From pristine natural areas to the most urban settings, birds are ubiquitous and serve as sentinels for the health of the environment.
 Examining population trends and geographical distributions of birds can help us understand the impacts of urbanization, pollution and pesticides, climate change, and more.
 In this course, you will learn how distributions of birds inform scientists about environmental change and the impacts of change on the function of ecosystems.
 You will learn, firsthand through field excursions and exercises, to identify local bird species and how to conduct some basic field techniques for direct monitoring of birds.
 You will learn how scientists collect distribution data on birds using remote sensing and how citizen science has greatly advanced our ability to understand the distributions and movements of birds.
 You will also learn how scientists communicate their findings by reviewing scientific publications, which we will use as case studies of how birds in our landscape impact us and tell us about our environments.

-GEO 182 Introduction to Meteorology, Neil Laird or Nicholas Metz
+GEO 182 Introduction to Meteorology, Nick Metz and Neil Laird

 The influence of weather and climate affect our daily activities, our leisure hours, transportation, commerce, agriculture, and nearly every aspect of our lives.
 In this course many of the fundamental physical processes important to the climate system and responsible for the characteristics and development of weather systems will be introduced.
 We will examine the structure of the atmosphere, parameters that control climate, the jet stream, large-scale pressure systems, as well as an array of severe weather phenomena including hurricanes, tornados, thunderstorms and blizzards.
 Upon completion of this course, we will have developed: (a) a foundation of basic scientific inquiry (b) a basic comprehension of the physical processes that govern weather and climate, and (c) an understanding of the elements of weather and climate that are most important to society.
-Prerequisite: MATH 100 or a score of 20 or better on the math placement test.
 This course is a prerequisite for many geoscience courses.

 MDSC 200 Cultures of Advertising, Leah Shafer

-Associate Dean for Curricular Initiatives and Development and Associate Professor of Russian Area Studies
+Associate Provost for Curricular Initiatives and Development and Professor of Education

 Phone: (315) 781-3304

-Students taking one class in the summer can apply for a private alternative loan to assist with the costs.
+Students taking one class during J-Term can apply for a private alternative loan to assist with the costs.

-For more information regarding summer aid options, please contact the Financial Aid Office at 315-781-3315.
+For more information regarding J-Term aid options, please contact the Financial Aid Office at 315-781-3315.

 Notification of withdrawal and requests for refunds must be made in writing and addressed to the appropriate Dean.
-A full refund will be given to students who withdraw before the second day of classes (for Maymester and Summer-3) or before the third day of classes (for Summer-5).
-After these deadlines, the refund of tuition and return of federal and education loans and other sources of payments are prorated based upon the percentage of the term that the student is enrolled.
+A full refund will be given to students who withdraw before the second day of classes.
+After this deadline, the refund of tuition and return of federal and education loans and other sources of payments are prorated based upon the percentage of the term that the student is enrolled.
 If the student is enrolled past 60% of the term, there is no refund of costs of attendance.
 The official withdrawal date used by the appropriate Deans Office will be used to determine the prorated refund.